Achievable logoAchievable logo

 Underwriting

-Like life insurance underwriters, health insurance underwriters are in the business of analyzing insurance applicants to determine if they represent an insurable risk.
-Underwriters determine if an applicant is insurable and, if so, at what rate.
+Like life insurance underwriters, health insurance underwriters analyze applicants to determine whether they represent an insurable risk.
+Underwriters decide whether an applicant is insurable and, if so, at what rate.

-Many of the same applicant characteristics and hazards are of concern to health underwriters as they are to life underwriters, but for different reasons.
+Many of the same applicant characteristics and hazards matter to both health and life underwriters, but often for different reasons.

 Age